hijoput4/SharingWare/OTHERS/linux.md

 - Icue - GHUB - peripherial software.
 If you bought a programable mouse and keyboard, bad news.
 "CKB-next" did a good job with their clone though.
 - Macrorecorder.
 Particulary famous in this place.
 - IDM (internet download manager) there is no real alternative, the clones have half the features and it doesn't download videos, also the clones struggle to intercept downloads.
+- Teracopy (no alternatives that integrate with the os)
 - many more.

 ### Ridiculous simple things become impossible:
 Want to change your gamer mouse polling rate? call Torvalds himself to do it for you.